kaltura/playkit-js-google-tag-manager/docs/guide.md

 **Note:** not all player custom events have a payload, in that case, the value would be _undefined_

 **Set up the data layer variable**

-Once you have the key that you would like to work with, you can proceed to create a data layer variable:

 Open your [Google Tag Manager](https://tagmanager.google.com) Workspace and follow these steps: